 Where We Stayed

 While in this area of Crete we stayed at the Avli Lounge Apartments in Rethymno and could not have been happier.
 Staying here was very special.
 The room was comfortable, clean, had lots of space and nicely decorated.
 The service was outstanding.
 We enjoyed breakfast in the restaurant each morning and it was so fresh and delicious.
 I highly recommend Avli when in the Rethymno area.
+I loved this hotel so much I even wrote a blog post about it.
+Click here for more on Avli Hotel.

 If you plan on using your cell phone a lot for GPS or taking photos I found this I Walk phone charger to be a life saver.
 None of the vehicles we drove had adaptable phone chargers to our I phones.
 This is lightweight and easy to carry.